 Cet article est également disponible en : Français

-In the past, I worked on several projects looking for a way to deal with custom styled proposed by some good designers to change aspect of form controls like checkbox, radio, file input, etc. As you may know, these elements are historycally not stylable for an accessibility reason. (as I heard).
+In the past, I worked on several projects looking for a way to deal with custom styles proposed by some good designers to change aspect of form controls like checkbox, radio, file input, etc. As you may know, these elements are historically not style-able for accessibility reasons. (as I’ve heard).
 Still.
 I have a way to style checkboxes and radio buttons… Ready?

-Codes and styles I will show you are using CSS level 3 selectors.
-Old browsers are not concerned by the changes I will propose to you.
+Codes and styles I will show you use CSS level 3 selectors.
+Old browsers are not concerned by the changes Im going to propose.
 An automatic fallback to the classical old styles will benefit to these old engines.

 Slightly modify the checkboxes appearance

-With that example, we will write a solid base for our CSS.
+With this example, we will write a solid base for our CSS.
 It will give me the possibility to explain how selectors are working.

 What I want to get.